 America is

-American Studies Overview
+Overview

 America as place, America as people, America as culture, America as an idea—in all these respects, America is vast, capacious, complex, and changing.
 To begin to understand America we need to consider its history, its politics and institutions, and the many and varied cultural products in which Americans express their identities, values, and concerns.
-Our commitment to interdisciplinary approaches empowers students in the American Studies area to develop critical perspectives on American complexity by engaging with a variety of historical, literary, artistic, political, social, cultural, legal, racial, ethnic, and ethnographic perspectives.
+Our commitment to interdisciplinary approaches empowers students in the American Studies area to develop critical perspectives on American complexity by engaging with various historical, literary, artistic, political, social, cultural, legal, racial, ethnic, and ethnographic perspectives.

 Undergraduate Studies

 The American Studies undergraduate program is an interdisciplinary, cross-cultural education based on recognizing that America is local, regional, national, and global.
-Students who earn a B.A. major in American Studies area graduates with a comprehension of the dynamics of American culture that prepares them to make a responsible and critical difference in a wide range of professions.
+Students who earn a B.A. major in American Studies area graduate with a comprehension of the dynamics of American culture that prepares them to make a responsible and critical difference in a wide range of professions.
 Through coursework, fieldwork, and critical and creative projects, American Studies students discover that the answer to the question, What is America? is not only centered at home but abroad, not only focused on culture but on individuals; a story not spoken by one, but by many voices.

 The Ph.D. program in American Studies prepares and encourages students to explore the complex, variable, and contested nature of what it means to be American.
 We recognize that this requires examining many kinds of evidence derived from multiple sources and genres (archival materials, oral history, literature, popular culture, music, art, food, bodily movement and adornment, landscape, architecture, and belief), accessed via multiple methodologies (historical, literary, ethnographic, and digital humanities) and analyzed via theoretical perspectives that attend to aesthetics and politics; race, gender, and sexuality; region and transnational connection.

-Folklore Overview
+Overview

 The study of Folklore focuses on creativity in everyday life, looking to the worlds of creative action—everything from quilt-making to hip-hop free-styling—that communities fill with meaning.
 The undergraduate major invites students to critically explore these worlds, coming to understand how identity finds voice in performances and things.
 The graduate program—which offers an MA in Folklore—challenges students to consider how folklore practice can become a vehicle for addressing the most pressing social issues of our times.